ed-donner/llm_engineering/README.md

 HF_TOKEN=xxxx
 ```

 3. Go to File > Save As.
 In the "Save as type" dropdown, select All Files.
 In the "File name" field, type ".env".
-Choose the root of the project folder and click Save.
+Choose the root of the project folder (the folder called `llm_engineering`) and click Save.

-4. Navigate to the foler where you saved the file in Explorer and ensure it was saved as ".env" not ".env.txt" - if necessary rename it to ".env"
+4. Navigate to the foler where you saved the file in Explorer and ensure it was saved as ".env" not ".env.txt" - if necessary rename it to ".env" -  you might need to ensure that "Show file extensions" is set to "On" so that you see the file extensions.
+Message or email me if that doesn't make sense!

 **For Mac users:**